|

 has risen unbelievably in the past few months, to the point where

 some of it has priced itself out of the market.
-My high quality dragonsblood is a deep
+My high quality dragon's

 full blood red and makes a beautiful ink--and with much less